pprachas/fenics_arclength/README.md

 \end{bmatrix}
 ```

 Similar to Ref.
 3 and Ref.
-4, we used the Shur complement to solve the system of equations.
+4, we solve the block system of equations by part using the Sherman–Morrison formula.
 For more details refer to the Ref 3 and Ref 4.

 ## Community Contributions